 Average day/night temperature

-Valldemossa's climate is classified as warm and temperate.
-The winter months are much rainier than the summer months the region.
-August is the hottest month with an average temperature of 26°C, and the coldest is January at 10°C. The wettest month is November with 39% chance of rain.
-The driest months are typically June, July and August with 9.3% rain chance in average.
+The climate is maritime Mediterranean, with warm hot summers and short mild winters.
+August is the hottest month in Deià with an average temperature of 26°C, and the coldest is January at 10°C. The wettest month is November when the chances of rain are 39%.
+The driest months are typically June, July, and August, when the average rain chance is 9.3%.